Skip to content

 4. Paste the instructions into your AI chatbot (Claude, ChatGPT, or Gemini).

 5. Describe your app to the chatbot, including what each email should contain.
-Be specific: "send me an email with each student's reflection response" or "email me an app usage report after 10 rounds have been played."
+Be specific: "send me an email when a player completes all levels" or "email me an app usage report after 10 rounds have been played."

 6. Paste the chatbot's generated HTML back into the Add App form's HTML code field and save.